sean-dingxu/keyphrase/readme.md

     **keyPhrase** = models.TextField(null=False)
     **num** = models.IntegerField(default=1)

 Mainly covers:  the information of scholar Pdf files
                 title:     title of the scholar Pdf, the Unique identifier in the database;
                 url:       url of the scholar Pdf;
                 keyPhrase: the descriptions of each module;
                 num:       how many times the paper has been searched

 **TotalKeyPhrases**:
     **content** = models.CharField(max_length=200, unique=True)
     **frequency** = models.FloatField(default=0.0)
     **titles** = models.TextField(null=False)

 Mainly covers:  the keyPhrases in the entire digested collection
                 content:    the content of keyPhrase, the Unique identifier in the database;
                 frequency:  the accumulated frequency of KeyPhrase;
                 titles:     titles of PDF which has this keyPhrase;

 **Interfaces to DB:**
  **class PDFContent**

         `def getByFields(self, field, content)`
         `def getHotPDFList(self, limit)`

   **class TotalKeyPhrases**

         `def getAll(self)`
         `def getPDFListByKeyPhrase(self, keyPhrase)`
         `def updateNewPDF(self, keyPhrases, title)`
         `def getHotKeyPhraseList(self, limit)`

 ## How to use
 ### Install using pip
 Install the required packages:
- `pip install -Ur requirements.txt`
+ `pip install -r requirements.txt`

 ### Create the DB
 Migrate it according to the Django :